mttcohack/MTTCoHack-ImageClassification/README.md

 ### Challenge 1

 - Create a project in Azure AI services to train your custom model for car classfication based on color.
 - Train one model for classifying cars by color and test the model using the test images provided.
-The training data can be downloaded from [here](https://aistorage7nv29y3.blob.core.windows.net/car-images/car-color.zip).
+The training data can be downloaded from [here](https://sakhdavd.blob.core.windows.net/cohack/car-color.zip).
-- Train another model for classifying cars by the model and test the model using the test images provided.
-The training data can be downloaded from [here](https://aistorage7nv29y3.blob.core.windows.net/car-images/car-make.zip).
+- Create another project and train another model for classifying cars by the model of the car and test the model using the test images provided.
+The training data can be downloaded from [here](https://sakhdavd.blob.core.windows.net/cohack/car-make.zip).
+- Test images can be found [here](https://sakhdavd.blob.core.windows.net/cohack/car-test-images.zip).
 - Develop a simple web application to predict images using the models created in the azure service.

 #### Resources